windshields/stoRAGE-consumer-SSD-buying-guide/SSD tier list.md

 https://www.techpowerup.com/review/?category=SSD

-Here is a list which should show the cheapest available in each category, remember to select correct region, recommended to cross reference with the rest of the list since these links may or may not be maintained.
+Here's a list that should show the cheapest available in each category; remember to select correct region.
+It's recommended to cross reference with the rest of the list since these links may or may not be maintained.
 (Thank you to SLOWaf)

 500GB: https://pcpartpicker.com/user/SLOWaf/saved/WG8cHx